-In the 1890s, when western settlement was on an upswing, the French Canadians moving to the U.S. had personal characteristics quite unlike those of the few French Canadians we find in the west.
-About 30 percent of French Canadian men in the northeastern U.S. in 1900 who had moved there since 1890 did not speak English, and only two-thirds could read and write.
+In the 1890s, when western settlement was on an upswing, the French Canadians moving to the United States had personal characteristics quite unlike those of the few French Canadians we find in the west.
+About 30 percent of French Canadian men in the northeastern United States in 1900 who had moved there since 1890 did not speak English, and only two-thirds could read and write.
 The Immigration Commission data from 1908 paint a similar picture.
-Only 45 percent of the men in the U.S. for less than five years spoke English.54 The earnings evidence in Table 7 suggests that working in the U.S. was a good option for francophones with weak English and literacy skills.
-We have seen in Tables 6 and 7 that knowing how to speak English was a key determinant of earnings for men working in the Canadian west, and most non-anglophones reported that they could speak English.
+Only 45 percent of the men in the United States for less than five years spoke English.
+52 The earnings evidence in Table 7 suggests that working in the United States was a good option for francophones with weak English and literacy skills.
+We have seen in Tables 6 and 7 that knowing how to speak English was a key determinant of earnings for men working in the Canadian west, and most nonanglophones reported that they could speak English.
 We strongly suspect that francophones who moved to the Canadian west normally spoke some English at the time of their move.

-A key difference between Canadians in the U.S. and settlers in the Canadian west is that the former were much more often married.
-Migrants to the northeastern states - both French and
+A key difference between Canadians in the United States and settlers in the Canadian west is that the former were much more often married.
+Migrants to the northeastern states-both French and Other Canadians-routinely married as young adults.53 Once married, a move to the west, where there were few job prospects for young women, and where the best-

-53 Department of Agriculture, Annual Report, 1889, p.
-165. Saxonhouse and Wright, "Two Forms of Cheap Labor", p.
-13 argue that in the U.S. south in the early twentieth century men who worked in cotton mills as adolescents and up to about age 25 were unlikely to move away to other industries.
+51 Department of Agriculture, Annual Report, 1889, p.
+165. Saxonhouse and Wright, "Two Forms of Cheap Labor," p.
+13, argue that in the U.S. south in the early twentieth century men who worked in cotton mills as adolescents and up to about age 25 were unlikely to move away to other industries.
 If this pattern held for French Canadians in New England, relocation to a western Canadian farm would have been a rare choice.

-54 Immigration Commission sample of employees, born in Canada, of French Canadian race.
-Information for all males over 14 (Vol. II, p.
+52 Immigration Commission sample of employees, born in Canada, of French Canadian race.
+Information for all males over 14 (Vol. 2, p.
 1435).